 |Cuisinart Stainless Steel Espresso Machine||Best for Perfect Espresso Brewing||Price|

 |DeLonghi Magnifica Super-Automatic Espresso Machine||Best All-in-One Espresso Machine||Price|

 |Rancilio Silvia Espresso Machine||Best for Espresso Options||Price|

-1. De’Longhi EC155 15 BAR Pump Espresso and Cappuccino Maker — Best for Easy Espresso
+1. De’Longhi EC155 15 BAR Pump Espresso and Cappuccino Maker — Easiest to Use Espresso Machine

 The De’Longhi 15 Bar Espresso and Cappuccino Maker is a countertop espresso machine that can brew espresso and cappuccino, and froth milk just like in your favorite coffee shop.